acvos/poly-map/README.md

 Polymorphic curried map for functional style JS

 ## Motivation
 Quite often we need to apply a function over an object preserving the object's key structure.
-Javascript provides us with a native map function that works with arrays, but when we deal with objects we find ourselves writing a lot of identical loops.
+Javascript provides us with a native map function that works with arrays, but when it comes to objects we end up writing a lot of identical loops.
 This tool works equally well with both arrays and objects so you never have to write those annoying iterations again.

 ## Features
 - Works with objects and arrays